brozeph/settings-lib/readme.md

 NODE_ENV=develop node app.js
 ```

 In the above example, settings-lib will attempt to locate a file named `develop.json` in each of the supplied environment search paths.
-The first configuration file found will be the one used, so if there are multiple matches, only one configuration file (the first matched) will be used.
+The latest configuration file found will be the one used, so if there are multiple matches, only one configuration file (the last one matched) will be used.
 In the above example, if a file exists in `./config/develop.json`, that file will be loaded and will override any settings specified in the base configuration.
+If there exists both a `./config/develop.json` and a `./config/develop.yml`, the the YAML file will be used.

 ### Command Line Switches